aayushkh/stocksearch-app/README.md

-Server Side Scripting with NodeJS.
-FrontEnd uses Bootstrap and AngularJS.
+# Tech Stack

+- NodeJS
+- jQuery
+- Bootstrap
+- AngularJS
-APIs used - AlphaVantage, SeekingAlpha, Highcharts
+- External APIs: AlphaVantage, SeekingAlpha, Highcharts

 Note :
 To run the WebApp locally -
-1. Clone the Repo
+- Clone
-2. npm install
+- npm install
-3. run using : node server
+- node server
-4. App will be live at localhost:8080
+- App will be live at localhost:8080

 A demo of the App can be found here - https://youtu.be/HVUsVjiQaHs

-I set up the NodeJS server over the Google Console Platform innitially.

-HW Description attached for further details :D
+Please check the HW8_Description.pdf for further details regarding the assignment.

 Course - CSCI 571 : Web Technologies - Fall 2017